YahooArchive/ygloo/README.md

 Ygloo Native SDK
 ================
 A collection of portable native components.
+For documentation, see [Ygloo Wiki](https://github.com/yahoo/ygloo/wiki).